Wayne Selden Jr.: Ironi Ness Ziona (2020–2021)

 On December 8, 2020, Selden was signed by Ironi Nes Ziona of Israel.
 With Nes Ziona, he won the FIBA Europe Cup and was named Final Four MVP in the process.

 New York Knicks (2021–2022)

 On September 25, 2021, Selden signed with the New York Knicks.
 On January 3, 2022, he was waived.

 Afyon Belediye (2022)

 On January 20, 2022, Selden signed with Afyon Belediye of the Basketball Super League.

 Return to Ironi (2022)

 On April 5, 2022, Selden signed with Ironi Ness Ziona for his second stint with the team.

 Scaligera Verona (2022)

 On July 30, 2022, he signed with Scaligera Verona in the Serie A2 Basket.

 Manisa Büyükşehir Belediyespor (2022)

 On November 14, 2022, he signed with Manisa BB of the Turkish Basketbol Süper Ligi.

 NLEX Road Warriors (2023)

 In February 2023, he signed with the NLEX Road Warriors of the Philippine Basketball Association (PBA) to replace Jonathon Simmons as the team's import for the 2023 PBA Governors' Cup.

+Gigantes de Carolina (2023)

+On June 16, 2023, Selden signed with Gigantes de Carolina of the Baloncesto Superior Nacional.